RavelloH/PSGameSpider/README.md

 │   ├── The Last Campfire.jpg
 │   ├── The Last Cube.jpg
 │   ├── The Last Guardian.jpg
+│   ├── The Last Oricru.jpg
 │   ├── The Last Tinker.jpg
 │   ├── The Last Wind Monk.jpg
 │   ├── The Last of Us™ Left Behind Remastered.jpg
+│   ├── The Last of Us™ Part I.jpg
 │   ├── The Last of Us™ Part II.jpg
 │   ├── The Last of Us™ Remastered.jpg
+│   ├── The Legend of Bum-bo.jpg
+│   ├── The Light Brigade.jpg
+│   ├── The Llama L.jpg
 │   ├── The Long Journey Home.jpg
 │   ├── The Lost Child.jpg
 │   ├── The MISSING: J.J.
 Macfield and the Island of Memories.jpg
+│   ├── The Many Pieces of Mr. Coo.jpg
 │   ├── The Messenger.jpg
 │   ├── The Metronomicon: Slay the Dance Floor.jpg
+│   ├── The Monkey P.jpg
 │   ├── The Mooseman.jpg
 │   ├── The Order: 1886™.jpg
 │   ├── The Outer Worlds.jpg
 │   ├── The Pathless.jpg
+│   ├── The Penguin P.jpg
 │   ├── The Persistence.jpg
+│   ├── The Pig D Deluxe Edition.jpg
+│   ├── The Pig D.jpg
+│   ├── The Pig Quiz.jpg
+│   ├── The Pigeon P.jpg
+│   ├── The Pigeon Quiz.jpg
 │   ├── The Pillar: Puzzle Escape.jpg
+│   ├── The Pizza Quiz.jpg
 │   ├── The Plane Effect.jpg
+│   ├── The Pong P.jpg
 │   ├── The Ramen Sensei.jpg
+│   ├── The Redress of Mira.jpg
+│   ├── The Rex T.jpg
+│   ├── The Rice Story.jpg
 │   ├── The Riftbreaker Deluxe Edition .jpg
+│   ├── The Riftbreaker.jpg
+│   ├── The Rumble Fish 2.jpg
+│   ├── The Samurai Collection (QUByte Classics).jpg
 │   ├── The Savior's Gang.jpg
 │   ├── The Serpent Rogue .jpg
 │   ├── The Serpent Rogue.jpg
 │   ├── The Shapeshifting Detective .jpg
+│   ├── The Shark T.jpg
 │   ├── The Sheep P .jpg
+│   ├── The Sheep P.jpg
+│   ├── The Sheep Quiz.jpg
+│   ├── The Silver Age.jpg
 │   ├── The Sims™ 4.jpg
 │   ├── The Sinking City PS5.jpg
 │   ├── The Skylia Prophecy.jpg
+│   ├── The Slovak Run.jpg
+│   ├── The Snowman Story.jpg
 │   ├── The Sorrowvirus - A Faceless Short Story PS4 & PS5 .jpg
 │   ├── The Sorrowvirus - A Faceless Short Story.jpg
+│   ├── The Spidy D.jpg
+│   ├── The Spidy Quiz.jpg
+│   ├── The Squash P.jpg
 │   ├── The StoryTale.jpg
 │   ├── The Surge 2.jpg
 │   ├── The Surge.jpg
 │   ├── The Survivalists.jpg
 │   ├── The Swapper.jpg
 │   ├── The Swindle.jpg
+│   ├── The Taco Quiz.jpg
-│   ├── The Technomancer.jpg
+│   ├── The Tale of Clouds and Wind (QUByte Classics).jpg │   ├── The Technomancer.jpg
+│   ├── The Tennis T.jpg
+│   ├── The Tiger T.jpg
+│   ├── The Tomorrow Children: Phoenix Edition.jpg
 │   ├── The Town of Light.jpg
 │   ├── The Trap Remake.jpg
 │   ├── The Ultimate FMV Bundle 2 .jpg